seedcommons/madeline/README.md

 #### Add disbursement

+##### Prepare your QuickBooks account
 1. In order to add a disbursement transaction, a QuickBooks account must be properly set up.
+1. If you are working with a QuickBooks account with real data:
+  1. Log into your QuickBooks account.
-1. If you are working with QuickBooks in development mode, follow the steps above to create a QuickBooks account and connect it to Madeline.
+1. If you are working with a QuickBooks account for testing or development:
+  1. Follow the steps above in "Set up an Intuit Developer account" to create a QuickBooks account and connect it to Madeline.
   1. Inside "Intuit Developer > My Apps", click on your app.
   1. Inside "Resources" section, click on "QuickBooks sandbox".
   1. Click "Go to company".
 1. Inside QuickBooks, click on the gear icon for settings.
 Under "Settings", click on "Company Settings".
 (For example, https://sandbox.qbo.intuit.com/app/settings?p=Company.)
 1. In the "Company" section of the "Company Settings", scroll to the "Categories" section.
 1. Click the pencil icon to edit the "Categories" section.